What is it about?

 Perspectives

 In this paper, we revisit the Feldstein-Horioka puzzle.
 Namely, we consider the FH puzzle from the perspective suggested by Shibata and Shintani (1998), but we relax some of the original assumptions of their model.
-The primary point in our extended model is that we acknowledge that net output in autarky is different from the net output with capital mobility.
-This occurs due to the possibility of fiscal and saving-investment imbalances that can be caused by (i) international financing of government expenditure and investment, and (ii) the adjustment of saving and taxation due to capital mobility.
+The primary point in our extended model is that net output in autarky differs from the net output with capital mobility.
+This occurs because of the possibility of fiscal and saving-investment imbalances that can be caused by (i) international financing of government expenditure and investment, and (ii) the adjustment of saving and taxation because of capital mobility.
 Incorporating the abovementioned adjustment mechanisms into the original model imply that consumption in autarky, or the part of it that is independent of capital mobility, needs to be determined only by the variables that are also independent of capital mobility.

 Dr Ratbek Dzhumashev